Legacy Systems Refactoring

 5. Slowly add fitness functions to continuously validate your non-functional requirements.

-Beware of good practices how to write good software products and refactor successfully applications.
+Beware of good practices how to write good software products and successfully refactor applications.

-• Move to Domain Driven Design as an architecture approach.
+• Move to Domain-Driven Design as an architecture approach.
 It works either for micro architecture or for modular monolith approaches.

-• Master long live domain driven design and event storming
+• Master long live domain-driven design and event storming

 • Master your technical stack and use current tools and libraries.

 • Modularize one big service extraction one after the other Avoid using dead architectural techniques.
 TOGAF, UML, PMI, CMMI are obsolete - various activities they recommend are good, do them in your sprints.
-Avoid a lengthy, slow and expensive review approach.
+Avoid a lengthy, slow, and expensive review approach.

 • ATAM is dead The quality tree technique is wonderful, use fitness functions to implement your quality tree.